Dingdong-LIU/Lab1_Chatbot_Rasa/readme.md

   # pass
 ```

-* Install the dependencies for web application
+* Install the dependencies for the web application
 ```bash
 cd UI/chatroom-source
 # install dependencies if you have not installed